 Concurrently, an employer should notify their HR and/or payroll departments so they can start the wage garnishment process and ensure that payments are sent to the appropriate agency or creditor (whether the employee wishes to comply or not).
 Taking these actions protects the business from any legal repercussions for failing to respond to the order.

 After the employee's debt has been paid, the procedure for stopping the garnishment will vary depending on the type of garnishment.
-For Federal levies, employers will receive a 668-D form, for child support the employer will receive a notice or letter from the state and for creditor garnishments, creditors will send employers a "Notice of Termination/Release of Wage Garnishment Order."
+For federal levies, employers will receive a 668-D form, for child support the employer will receive a notice or letter from the state, and creditors will send employers a "Notice of Termination/Release of Wage Garnishment Order" for creditor garnishments.